-6.12 Reporting Results
+6.14 Reporting Results

-The results from ABEC calculations can be presented either directly in VACS (as in Fig. 29, 30) or in a form of the following composed chart, which is a standard way how Ath can presents the data since the release 4.7:
+The results from ABEC calculations can be presented either directly in VACS (as in Fig. 29, 30) or in a form of the following composed plot:

-Fig 31: demo8C.cfg - Ath standard report (using gnuplot)
+Fig 32: demo8C.cfg - Ath standard report (using gnuplot)

-First, to make this work, you need to have gnuplot13 installed on your PC.
-Gnuplot is a powerful command-line driven graphing utility, availabe also as binaries for Windows OS.
+To make this functionality work, you need to have gnuplot14 installed on your PC.
+Gnuplot is a powerful source code driven graphing utility, availabe also as binaries for Windows OS.
 Once you have gnuplot installed, set the path to the gnuplot executable in the Ath main configuration file (see 1.1.3).

-To create such chart (PNG image), follow this procedure:

-- 1) Add a polar map via "ABEC.Polars" (the default tag is "SPL").
-This map will provide the SPL data. - 2) In ABEC, after the Spectra calculation, save the results via "Spectra Export data as text" (Ctrl+F7). - 3) Run Ath as before but add a parameter "-r" (report) at the end of the command line:
+- To create such report (as PNG image), follow this procedure: - 1) Configure the 'Report' item in the script (see 4.1.6) - 2) In ABEC, after the Spectra calculation, save the results via "Spectra Export data as text" (Ctrl+F7). - 3) Run Ath as before, but add a parameter "-r" at the end of the command line, e.g.: